discourse/discourse-activity-pub/README.md

 ### Server

-This section concerns how to think about the plugin server.
-Think about the server as comprising three parts:
+Think about the plugin server as comprising three parts:

 1. the AP module;
 2. the plugin; and